Are you looking for beginner guitar lessons for 7 year old?

 Finally, the student has to combine playing single notes and chords.

-This is great book to help a 7 year old get started on the guitar.
-My only critique is that the songs int his book aren’t always the most exciting for kids.
+This is a great book to help a 7-year-old get started on the guitar.
+My only critique is that the songs in his book aren’t always the most exciting for kids.
 I found that some of my students became bored and uninspired while working through this book.
 Especially the little rockers!

 Hal Leonard Guitar Tab Method